SiavashKhosravi/prediciting-binding-site-of-transcription-factor/README.md

-# prediciting-binding-site-of-transcription-factor
+# prediciting-binding-site-of-a transcription-factor
-random forest model was used to predict the binding site of a transcription factor.
+Here I want to investigate if it is possible to predict the DNA binding site of a tranciption factor.
+Transcription factors are important factors in controling genes expressoin.
+Binding of transcription factors to DNA are sequence specific.
+Therefore, finding binding sites is crucial to elucidate the function each Transcription factor. a list of DNA sequences was downloaded from Kaggle project.
+First  DNA sequences were transformed into k-mers.
+Using K-mers the features of the DNA sequences were identified.
+Later random forest model was applied on the features to predict the binding site of a transcription factor.